 UHS Wilson Medical Center (33-57 Harrison St., Johnson City, +1 (607) 763-6611) provides emergency and after-hours care.
 In addition to the emergency room, it offers Rapid Care for minor emergencies as well as walk-in centers in Vestal (4401 Vestal Parkway East), Chenango Bridge (91 Chenango Bridge Rd.), and Endicott (1302 E. Main St.).

-Currently Broome County as had zero cases of Monkeypox.
-For more information, please visit the NYS Department of Health webpage on Monkeypox.
+For information regarding Monkeypox, please visit the NYS Department of Health webpage on Monkeypox.

 The mission of Student Health Services is to support the education and personal growth of students by promoting their optimal health and well-being.

 Our vision as a fully accredited student health care center is to be the first choice for health care among our SUNY Broome students.

 - Superior Service- Committing to providing excellent service through continuous quality improvement.

 - Integrity- Maintaining the highest standards of behavior that encompasses honesty, ethics, and doing the right things for the right reasons.

 - Teamwork- Showing respect for others and making a commitment to work together.